ZeroKnowledgefm/ZKJobs/README.md

 This position is full-time and starts on 01/06/2021 (flexible start date).
 We are looking for software engineers with some familiarity with implementing cryptographic protocols, to develop our Plonk ZK-SNARK.
 To learn more and apply, please contact hello@aztecprotocol.com

 * **Security / Cryptography Researcher & Engineer @ Least Authority**
 This position is full-time, part-time or a short-term contract and available immediately.
 Software engineer or mathematician interested in security research for advanced applied cryptography, inc. zkps, and especially with distributed systems.
+To learn more and apply, please contact jobs@leastauthority.com

+* **Blockchain Researcher @ DeversiFi**
-To learn more and apply, please contact jobs@leastauthority.comjobs@le
+This position is full-time and is available to start now.
+Join our Innovation team alongside our CEO to research the latest scaling and blockchain technologies to inform strategic decisions.
+To learn more and apply, please contact careers@deversifi.com

 * **Zero Knowledge Research Engineer @ Panther Protocol** This position is a flexi-time role as a consultant, starting ASAP.
 The role is ~75% research / ~25% engineering on ZK / cryptographic protocols providing privacy / compliance within the blockchain / DeFi space.
-To learn more and apply, please contact taliac@pantherprotocol.io.
+To learn more and apply, please contact taliac@pantherprotocol.io

 * **Zero-Knowledge Cryptographer & Protocol Developer @ Anoma (built by Heliax)** This position is full-time and starts on the 3rd of May (but we’re flexible).
 Design, evaluate, & implement ZKP constructions, distributed cryptographic protocols, & primitives – deploy them to bring true privacy to the world.
 To learn more and apply, please contact jobs@heliax.dev

 * **Applied Cryptography Engineer @ Webb*:*.**
 This position is *full-time, part-time, or contract* and starts on asap.
 Work on development of zero-knowledge gadgets for interoperable and privacy-preserving cryptocurrency protocols.
-To learn more and apply, check out this link. please contact drew@webb.tools.
+To learn more and apply, check out this link. please contact drew@webb.tools

 * **Applied Cryptographer Engineer @ zkSync**
 This position is full-time.
 Visit [this link](https://www.notion.so/matterlabs/Applied-Cryptography-Engineer-fa892a33e227414eaa31523331d91b70) to learn more.
 To apply, please contact hello@matterlabs.dev